Business Logos: Evolution, Color and Value of a Brand

 Purple is lavish and associated with royalty.
 Words usually associated with purple: glamour, glitz, romance, power.
 Famous brands with purple as a primary include FedEx and Yahoo.

 Orange is associated with happiness, bright sunshine and exotic tropical escapes.
 Words usually associated with orange: Stimulation, enthusiasm, creativity and determination.
-International brands with
+International brands with orange as a primary include Gatorade and Tropicana.

 Black is sleek and formal with boldness and definitive ideals.
 A few international brands with black as a primary color include Nike, Sotheby's and Tiffany & Co.